jcmoraisjr/dory/README.md

 # dory

 A HTTP server that responds with the hostname where it is running on.
-It's usually the pod name if deployed on Kubernetes and using the pod host. `dory` also accepts the time that should be wait to respond, and how much that time should be randomly changed. `dory` has metrics, so she will remember how frequently you asked.
+It's usually the pod name if deployed on Kubernetes and using the pod network. `dory` also accepts the time that should be wait to respond, and how much that time should be randomly changed. `dory` has metrics, so she will remember how frequently you asked.

 ## use cases